This tour: Tuesday 11 January 2022, 2pm.

 The curious viewer who enters the Great Hall looks at the Murals and asks: why these scenes, why this version of history?
 The 12 panels contain a palette full of stories but also a catalogue of twists.

-It seems perverse to find a panel illustrating the baptism of a king that never came to Manchester but not of the Peterloo Massacre.
+It seems perverse to find a panel illustrating the baptism of a king who never came to Manchester, but not of the Peterloo Massacre.
 It seems strange to find a mural of an Oxford cleric tried for heresy at London’s St Paul’s but nothing about the opening of the world’s first railway station in Manchester.

 And here’s another odd thing; a series of paintings decorating a room that ranks as the crowning creation of Victorian Gothic revival architecture and design contains no Victorian stories among them.
 How odd, how ironic, how Pre-Raphaelite.